mmtk/mmtk-core/tools/README.md

 ## Tracing tools
 ### Measuring the time spend in allocation slow path (`alloc_slow`)
 This tool measures the distribution of the allocation slow path time.
-The time unit is ns / 400, so that we use the histogram bins with higher fidelity better.
+The time unit is 400ns, so that we use the histogram bins with higher fidelity better.

 Sample output: